peteperl/docker-nginx-flask/README.md

      ~/.local/bin/aws ecr get-login

-Paste what the above command returns, removing the '-e none' (this has been depreciated and won't work if you leave it in).
+Paste what the above command returns using 'sudo', removing the '-e none' (this has been depreciated and won't work if you leave it in).

 cd into the directory of each component.
 Use a reasonable versioning.
 I used 'a' as an example.